Christopher Evans (outlaw): Chris Evans' trial

-Gallows on which Dr. F. O. Vincent was hung for wife-murder in 1893, the only person legally executed in Fresno County.
+Gallows on which Dr. F. O. Vincent was hanged for wife-murder in 1893, the only person legally executed in Fresno County.
 Sheriff Jay Scott is shown at left.

 On October 19, Fresno Sheriff Jay Scott received a telegram from an informant in Visalia, warning him that Chris Evans was planning to escape from the county jail with the help of several friends.
 He was also warned to keep watch of Molly and Eva.
 Scott decided to move Evans to an upper part of the jail, with steel cells, where he would be more secure.
 Evans was not given a reason for the move and afterwards refused to see any visitors.
 A week later, a crowd of four thousand men, women, and children would gather outside Chris' cell to witness the hanging of convicted wife-murderer Dr. F. O. Vincent, the first legal hanging in Fresno County.
 Evans now faced the serious possibility of sharing the same fate.

 On November 20, 1893, Judge M.K.
 Harris opened the case of The People of the State of California v.
 Christopher Evans, in the Fresno County Courthouse.
 Due to the amount of acquaintances Evans had, as well as the widespread media coverage, it took nine days to select an unbiased jury and three hundred names were called before twelve jurors could be selected.

 On November 29, Chris Evans was brought into the crowded courtroom wearing “smoked” glasses.
 He was accompanied by deputy Hi Rapelji and, even though the deputy had shot Chris months prior, the two seemed to be getting along well.
 Many had come expecting to get a view of a ferocious outlaw.
 Evans however was missing one arm and an eye, and was pale from his illness.
 Many were instead left feeling pity.
 Also present in the courtroom was Molly Evans, as well as the widow of Vic Wilson, dressed in all black, with her three-year-old son.

 Evans was represented by State Senator G.G.
 Goucher, and attorneys S.J.
 Hinds and T.S.
 O’Donnell.
 The prosecution team included Attorney W.D.
 Tupper and Alva Snow, future mayor of Fresno.
 Most of Evans' trial was basically a repetition of George's trial the year before.
 Even though he was being tried for murder, the first several testimonies were from witnesses of the Collis train robbery.
 The prosecution attempted to prove that Evans was guilty of train robbery in order to show that the killing of Beaver, Wilson, and McGinnis was inexcusable.
 On the other hand, if the defense could prove that Evans was innocent of train robbery, they could maintain he only killed in self defense.

 Chris Evans, as he appeared at his trial.
 San Francisco Examiner, Friday, December 29, 1893.